Chad-Mitchell/sunlight/README.md

 Right now the sources are scattered PDFs with no APIs.

-- First drops (Dec 22 onward) are built from manually downloaded files.
+- First drops (in progress) are built from manually downloaded files.
 - Starting 2026 we automate one source per month until everything runs without a human.

 The weekly CSV still lands every Sunday either way.